 Please contact us if you would like to be added or removed from the list.

-It is the intent of the Roadside Vegetation Strategy to:
+The Roadside Vegetation Strategy intends to:

 Each year we clear vegetation away from powerlines on Council roads.

 Our process for this, including how we inform affected residents, is outlined in our Electric Line Clearance Management Plan.

 Vegetation is a valuable asset to our community, providing measurable benefits in both our urban and rural environments.
 Vegetation plays an important role in aesthetics, climate control, habitat, physical screening and land values.

 The municipality of East Gippsland Shire has vegetation of local, state, national and international significance.
 Council is committed through its planning scheme to the preservation and protection of significant native, indigenous and introduced vegetation.